 Survivors including Barbara Mills, 86, who lost her mother, father, sister and grandfather in the blast, plan to attend the service and lay tributes.

 Oliver Colville MP, Lord Mayor Councillor Dr Jon Mahony, members of the local clergy and armed forces cadets will also be attending.
-There will be a number of floral and verbal tributes too, including from Plymouth University Deputy Vice-Chancellor, Professor Simon Payne, and Executive Officers from Plymouth University’s Students’ Union.
+There will be a number of floral and verbal tributes too, including from University of Plymouth Deputy Vice-Chancellor, Professor Simon Payne, and Executive Officers from University of Plymouth Students’ Union.

-Reverend David Evans, Co-ordinating Chaplain at Plymouth University, who will be leading the ceremony, said:
+Reverend David Evans, Co-ordinating Chaplain at University of Plymouth, who will be leading the ceremony, said: